 The NCP did not offer mediation, considering that all petitions were currently being disputed in the courts.
 The case, and particularly the legal status of the company as an employer, is currently being decided by a national court in Colombia.

-On 1 March 2017, the NCP issued an initial assessment not accepting the case.
+On 1 March 2017, the NCP issued an initial assessment (in Spanish) not accepting the case.
 Despite not accepting the case, the NCP concluded that notwithstanding the ongoing court proceedings, the company is still expected to conduct due diligence in respect of adverse impacts it may cause or contribute to or those that may be directly linked to its operations, products or services by a business relationship.

 The NCP recommended the company provide and create spaces for dialogue with SINTHOL, in order to mitigate and/or address adverse impacts.